rainier-arjona/node_assignments/06 - Sequelize/06 Student Info Raw.md

 Include a brief description of the changes made and how the filtering functionality works.

 ### Evaluation Criteria
-- Correct implementation of the filtering functionality.
+- Correct implementation of the filtering functionality using raw SQL queries.
 - Accurate display of student records based on the selected age criteria.
 - Proper update of the user interface to include new filtering options.
 - Overall code quality and adherence to best practices.